 What’s the difference?
 First, kids find joy in all the amazing stuff we take for granted.
 And second, it’s all way cheaper.

-Creativity is the critical sidekick to frugality: DIY and life hacks demand the thoughtful action rather than the mindless replace/consumption approach as so well engrained in us well trained grown-ups.
+Creativity is the critical sidekick to frugality: DIY and life hacks demand the thoughtful action rather than the mindless replace/consumption approach as so well ingrained in us well trained grown-ups.

 That all being said, I love being a grown up.
 I mean, taxes and body odour aren’t the greatest but I love the growing challenges and responsibility that my increasing age brings me.